-Namtso means ‘Heavenly Lake’ in Tibetan.
+Namtso means 'Heavenly Lake' in Tibetan.
 The lake is 70 kilometers long from west to east and 30 kilometers wide from south to north, with an area of 1,940 square kilometers.
-It is the largest salt lake of Tibet and the second largest of China.
+It is the largest salt lake in Tibet and the second largest in China.

 Namtso is the highest salt lake in the world at 4,718 meters (15,479 feet).
 According to historical literature, the lake is said to have descended from the sky to earth, and so it was called Namtso, i.e. Heavenly Lake.
 Herdsmen living near the lake say that the lake has such high elevation that it is like it is hanging in the air.

-Nyenchen Tanglha (念青唐古拉山) is a mountain with perennially snow to the south.
+Nyenchen Tanglha (念青唐古拉山) is a mountain with perennial snow to the south.
 There is a plateau and hills to the north and west.
-It has a wide lake shore and grasslands all around.
+It has a wide lakeshore and grasslands all around.